CZ-NIC/pyoidc/doc/install.rst

 * python-ldap (not supported in windows)

+.. note:: The depdencies will require you compile your Python source code
+          with byte-compiling.
+This means avoiding the `-B` option or not setting `PYTHONDONTWRITEBYTECODE`.

 Debian/Mac
 ==========
 If you don't want to install pyoidc and all it's dependencies manually you can use yais